 I say tonic to taste, as sometimes you just want a splash, and sometimes you want a refreshing thirst-quencher while sitting on a front porch, you know, when we can go outside again.
 Limes are the classic garnish for a reason, but feel free to spruce it up with other citrus fruit, or even add some botanicals such as a sprig of rosemary, a leaf of sage, or a pinch of loose chamomile tea.C.M.
 Moorhead

-I hope these recipes help, and cheers.
+I hope these recipes and tips help, and cheers.
 It has to be 10am somewhere.